-The meaning of EP(0) is essentially the same as the meaning of the common language effect size (CLES) (McGraw and Wong 1992), the probability of superiority (PS) (Vargha and Delaney 2000, Grissom and Kim 2001), or the area under the receiver operating characteristic (AUC) (Huang 2022).
-CLES can be considered to be an approximation of EP(0) (Huang 2022).
+The meaning of the exceedance probability $EP{X_1>X_2}$ is essentially the same as the meaning of the common language effect size (CLES) (McGraw and Wong 1992), the probability of superiority (PS) (Vargha and Delaney 2000, Grissom and Kim 2001), and the area under the receiver operating characteristic (AUC) (Huang 2022).
+CLES can be considered to be an approximation of the exceedance probability $EP{X_1>X_2}$ (Huang 2022).

-Unlike the p value, which depends on sample size, the exceedance probability EP(0) (or CLES or PS) is independent of sample size.
-Therefore, the exceedance probability EP(0) (or CLES or PS) cannot be hacked through N-chasing.
-In addition, it is worth mentioning that the concept of exceedance probability and its analysis have been used in some engineering fields such as environmental protection and water quality control (e.g. U.S. EPA 1991, Di Toro 1984, and Huang and Fergen 1995).
+It is important to note that, unlike the p value, which is a function of sample size, the exceedance probability $EP{X_1>X_2}$ (or CLES or PS) is independent of sample size.
+Therefore, the exceedance probability $EP{X_1>X_2}$ (or CLES or PS) cannot be hacked through N-chasing.
+In practice, whether an estimated effect size has practical significance should be assessed by considering the uncertainty of the estimated effect size and the exceedance probability, based on our domain knowledge (Huang 2023a).
+In addition, it is worth mentioning that the concept of exceedance probability and its analysis have been used in some engineering fields such as environmental protection and water quality control (e.g., U.S. EPA 1991, Di Toro 1984, and Huang and Fergen 1995).